 This map will help you find your accommodation in Strasbourg according to location and prices:

 Did you know that in the Middle-Ages, the cathedral’s spire was the world’s tallest monument?
 The first sight of the breathtaking façade is a unforgettable experience.

 Find out more about Strasbourg Cathedral.

 Built between 1732 and 1742 in sandstone from the Vosges, the Classical-style palace adjacent to the cathedral now houses three museums:

 - the Museum of Fine Arts,

 Not far from the Cathedral, the lively Place du Marché-aux-Cochons-de-Lait and Rue du Maroquin are lined with several restaurants and winstubs.
 There are magnificent half-timbered houses with wooden galleries.
 This small district is definitely picture-postcard perfect.

-The large square is at the heart of the city and also the rallying centre of the Strasbourgeois during great events and celebrations.
-On one side, it is bordered by the Aubette, a long Classical-style built in 1778.
+The large square is at the heart of the city.
+It also serves as the people of Strasbourg’s rallying centre during great events and celebrations.
+The north side is bordered by the Aubette, a long Classical-style built in 1778.

 Place Kléber features Strasbourg’s great Christmas tree in December.

 Pont du Corbeau and the Cour du Corbeau